Belgian Sheepdog: Dog Breed Profile and Information

 Also, It was in the late 1800s that steps were taken to propagate a “Belgian” dog for nationalistic reasons, which led to the establishment of the “Club du Chien de Berger Belge,” or “Belgian Shepherd Club,” which finally paved the way for the development of the Belgian Sheepdog.

-By the turn of the 20th century, Belgian Sheepdogs were well-known for their hard-working nature and versatility both inside and outside of their native region.
+By the turn of the 20th century, Belgian Sheepdogs were well-known for their hard-working nature and versatility inside and outside their native region.

-In fact, both New York and Paris started relying on Belgian Sheepdogs as police and guard dogs in this era.
-They were also adopted by customs agents working on border patrols to help in identifying smugglers.
+New York and Paris started relying on Belgian Sheepdogs as police and guard dogs in this era.
+Customs agents also adopted them on border patrols to help identify smugglers.

 They also worked as messengers, ambulance dogs, and freighters of massive gunnery during World War I and as war dogs.

-The “Belgian Sheepdog Club of America” was established in 1949, and the breed has been since been known to do almost everything from working as guard dogs, search and rescue dogs, to police and service dogs.
+The “Belgian Sheepdog Club of America” was established in 1949, and the breed has since been known to do almost everything from working as guard dogs and search and rescue dogs to police and service dogs.

 They also engage in competitions as show dogs.
-They are, of course, very loyal and loving family dogs as well.
+They are, of course, very loyal and loving family dogs.

 Belgian Sheepdog Care